waliahimanshu/CourseraCatalogue/README.md

 # CourseraCatalogue
+Goal : A Simple Android Apps with MVP, Dagger, RxJava, and Retrofit

-Sample app to demonstrate Rx java debounce, by calling Coursera API.
+Demonstrate Rx java debounce, by calling Coursera API.

 ##
  * [x] Retrofit with RxJava adapter